-[This is post #11 of what will be multiple posts about our 2024 trip to Africa.
-To go to the first post in the series CLICK HERE.]
+[This is post #11 of 21 posts about our 2024 trip to Africa.
+To go to the first post in the series CLICK HERE.
+At the end of the last post there is also a Directory with links of all 21 posts.]

 It was now nearly 12:30 p.m. on September 15, Day 6 of our African safari.
 We had had an extraordinary morning seeing lots of lions and elephants.
 However we needed to head back to camp, Mbuzi Mawe Serena Camp, to grab some lunch, then begin our trek southward to our next camp.